William C. Davis (historian)

 William Charles "Jack" Davis (born 1946) is an American historian who was a professor of history at Virginia Tech and the former director of programs at that school's Virginia Center for Civil War Studies.
 Specializing in the American Civil War, Davis has written more than 40 books on that subject and other aspects of early southern U.S. history, such as the Texas Revolution.
 He is the only three-time winner of the Jefferson Davis Prize for Confederate history and was awarded the Jules and Frances Landry Award for Southern History.
 His book Lone Star Rising has been called "the best one-volume history of the Texas revolution yet written".

 Life and career

 Early life and education

 Davis earned Bachelor of Arts and Master of Arts (History, 1969) degrees from Sonoma State University.
 For many years, he was editor and publisher of Civil War Times Illustrated and lived in Mechanicsburg, Pennsylvania.

 Career

-Davis's expertise on Confederate and Southern U.S. history has made him a valued consultant for newspaper articles as well as television productions, including the Arts & Entertainment Network/History Channel series Civil War Journal.
+Following his graduate studies, Davis began his professional career in publishing as an editorial assistant at Historical Times, Inc. in Harrisburg, Pennsylvania, from 1969 to 1972.
+He went on to serve as editor of American History Illustrated and Civil War Times Illustrated magazines from 1972 to 1976.
+He later became president of the National Historical Society (1976–1982), executive editor of Historical Times, Inc. (1982–1984), and corporate editorial director of the same company (1984–1986).

+From 1986 to 1990, Davis was president of Museum Editions, Ltd., a book and product packaging division of Cowles Magazines, and continued as a book packaging and sales consultant from 1990 to 1992, including representing Salamander Books of London in the U.S. market.

+In 1992, he began a long association as a consulting editor with Stackpole Books, a leading publisher of military history.
+That same year, he also served as an adjunct professor of English at Pennsylvania State University, Capitol Campus.